-These concerning statistics confirm Red Nose’s advice that letting your baby sleep in a car seat, capsule or other sitting device any longer than is necessary for travel is a potential risk for your baby’s safety.
+These concerning statistics confirm Red Nose’s advice that letting your baby sleep in a car seat, capsule, or other sitting device any longer than is necessary for travel is a potential risk to your baby’s safety.

 That’s because leaving babies in a curved position for a long period of time, as is the case in a car restraint, means your baby’s neck is flexed forward, putting them in a ‘chin to chest’ position.
 This can block your baby’s airway and lead to an increased risk of SIDS.

 It is also important to remember never to leave your baby asleep in a parked car due to how quickly temperatures can rise.